EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - App config allows you to centralise and control access to your app's configuration information
 - If you want to manage your own app config and keys, then you need to be at least standard tier, have an AZ KVs with soft delete and purge protectoin enabled and have RSA or HSM kes withou the key vault
     - From there just assign a managed identity to that instance and grant that identity the GET WRAP and UNWRAP perms

+What is the interplay between an App Config vs a Key vault?